Scotland squad: Elliot Anderson handed Scotland call-up for Euro 2024 qualifier & England friendly

 Steve Clarke has called up Elliot Anderson to his latest Scotland squad; the Newcastle midfielder has one Scotland U21 cap; Steve Clarke's side play Cyprus in a Euro 2024 qualifier on September 8 before a friendly against England on September 12

-The midfielder has made 26 appearances for the Magpies and came on as a substitute in Sunday's 2-1 defeat to Liverpool.
+The 20-year-old has made 26 appearances for the Magpies and came on as a substitute in Sunday's 2-1 defeat to Liverpool.

+"Obviously he's a good player and he's doing well for his club.
+Elliot's one who has been through the underage groups with Scotland and one we've had an eye on.
+He had an enquiry and a little think about choosing between Scotland and England," Clarke said.

+"We had some good discussions with the boy and his family and he's chosen to come with us, which I think is good for us now - and certainly good for us in the future.

 Che Adams and Scott McKenna have been recalled to the squad but Celtic duo Greg Taylor and Anthony Ralston drop out along with Liam Cooper and Dominic Hyam.